-- (1) This amount represents solely the difference between the market value at December 29, 2000, the last trading day of the year (\$19.19), of those unexercised options which had an exercise price below such market price (i.e., "in-the-money options") and the respective exercise prices of the options.
+- (1) This amount represents solely the difference between the market value at December 31, 2001 (\$26.60) of those unexercised options which had an exercise price below such market price (i.e., "in-the-money options") and the respective exercise prices of the options.
 No assumptions or representations regarding the "value" of such options are made or intended. - (2) An individual, upon exercise of an option, does not receive cash equal to the amount contained in the Value Realized column of this table.
 Instead, the amounts contained in the Value Realized column reflect the increase in the price of Common Stock from the option grant date to the option exercise date.
 No cash is realized until the shares received upon exercise of an option are sold.